solana-labs/solana/docs/src/proposals/optimistic-transaction-propagation-signal.md

 distribution levels because of lack of contact info.
 - Current node was part of original epoch staked shuffle from retransmitter but was filtered out because of missing contact info.
-Current node subsequently receives retransmisison of shred and assumes that the retransmit was a result of the deterministic tree calculation and not from subsequent random selection.
+Current node subsequently receives retransmission of shred and assumes that the retransmit was a result of the deterministic tree calculation and not from subsequent random selection.
 This should be benign because the current node will underestimate prior stake weight in the retransmission tree.